stripe/stripe-android/MIGRATING.md

 # Migration Guide

+## Migrating from versions < 20.20.0
+- Changes to `PaymentSheetContract`:
+  * `PaymentSheetContract` and `PaymentSheetContract.Args` are now deprecated and will be removed in a future release.
+To create and open a `PaymentSheet`, use the constructor or the new `rememberPaymentSheet()` method.

 ## Migrating from versions < 20.5.0
 - Changes to `PaymentSheet.Configuration`
   * `primaryButtonColor` is now deprecated.
 Please use the new `Appearance` parameter instead: